 16. If I could just meet someone, I know my life would fall into place.

-17. My ex’s girlfriend is gross (or however you want to describe her.)
+17. My ex’s girlfriend is gross.

 18. My ex is really jealous of the guy I’m dating.